 - If the person is drowsy or you are unable to arouse the person (if he or she seems to be in a coma), call 911 for emergency medical transport and immediate treatment in the ambulance.

-- Bring any leftover pills, pill bottles, or other medicines to the hospital that the person may have taken.
+- Bring any leftover pills, pill bottles, or other medicines the person may have taken to the hospital.

 Exams and Tests

 A urine test can readily identify barbiturate use.
 Diagnosis in a hospital emergency department, however, concentrates on diagnosing other potential reasons for the person to be drowsy, such as other drugs taken, head injury, stroke, infection, or shock.
 These diagnostic efforts take place while the person is being treated.

 In general, the person will have an IV started and blood will be drawn.
 An ECG (electrocardiogram) will be performed to evaluate the person’s heart rhythm.
 Other diagnostic efforts depend on the specific situation.

 There is no home treatment for barbiturate abuse.
 If you believe someone has taken barbiturates inappropriately, take him or her to the hospital for evaluation by a doctor.

 Barbiturates have a narrow therapeutic index and can cause coma or death if taken inappropriately.
 This is especially true in children and in elderly persons.